Is your front porch in need of a shakedown? Let’s be honest. The front of the house is often overlooked, especially during the winter months.

 If you protect yourself properly, putting a sleeping area outside can be a wonderful way to pass the summer.
-Choose a bed made specially for outdoor use, but make sure it’s comfortable enough to sleep on before you buy it.
+Choose a bed made especially for outdoor use, but make sure it’s comfortable enough to sleep on before you buy it.

-The bed should not only be attractive, but also durable.
+The bed should not only be attractive but also durable.

 While you’ll be using it at night, everyone else will be able to see it during the day (when you’ll be using it as a day bed, if you so desire).
 The bed should match your color scheme, and shouldn’t dominate the entire area.

 If you’re interested in sleepover shenanigans on your front porch, make sure to invest in some solid mosquito netting to ward off critters who like to bite.
 Take it down during the day when you have people over, and the bed can double as an extremely large couch.

 If you live in a particularly hot area, consider installing an outdoor fan on the ceiling so you’ll have some more air circulating around you.
 It’s important to keep your comfort in mind, so use normal sheets.
 Don’t forget to remove them and wash them regularly, because it’s easy for bugs to get nestled up in them if you leave them on too long.

 If you’re a creative person, this is the front porch idea for you.
 Turning your porch into an art project is time-consuming, but the finished product is incredibly beautiful.
 In fact, the whole neighborhood will thank you for it.

 One of the best things about this project is that you can make it completely your own.

 Use a variety of colored wood paints to create rainbow splashes of color across your porch, or use many shades of the same color to create an even, monochromatic design.

 You can incorporate recycled materials, old furniture, and more into your porch.
 Create sculptures that speak to your own quirkiness, or paint a giant mural on the side of your house.